holepunchto/pear-docs/building-blocks/hyperdht.md

 `socket` is a [NoiseSecretStream](https://github.com/holepunchto/hyperswarm-secret-stream) instance.

-To check about user you are connected to using `socket.remotePublicKey` and `socket.handshakeHash` contains a unique hash representing this crypto session (same on both sides).
+To check the users connected to, use `socket.remotePublicKey` and `socket.handshakeHash` contains a unique hash representing this crypto session (same on both sides).

 #### **`server.on('listening')`**